Compliance and Regulatory Support for PFAS Contamination in New Mexico

 The Challenge

 PFAS, or per- and polyfluoroalkyl substances, are a large group of manufactured chemicals that persist in the environment and have the potential to harm human health.
-PFAS have been widely utilized since the 1940s, including in aqueous film forming foam (AFFF) that is used to extinguish flammable liquid-based fires.
+PFAS have been widely utilized since the 1940s, including in aqueous film-forming foam (AFFF) that is used to extinguish flammable liquid-based fires.
 Various industries have released AFFF to the environment, leading to PFAS-contaminated groundwater and surface waters throughout the country.
-To combat industrial PFAS contamination from AFFFs in New Mexico, the New Mexico Environmental Department (NMED) enacted a law (bill HB 140) to regulate PFAS in AFFF.
-NMED engaged ERG to provide compliance and enforcement support.
+To combat industrial PFAS contamination from AFFFs in New Mexico, the New Mexico Environmental Department (NMED) enacted a law (bill HB 140) to regulate PFAS-containing AFFF as a hazardous waste.
+NMED engaged ERG to provide compliance and regulatory support.

 ERG's Solution